Subject-auxiliary inversion is a common occurring type of inversion in English.

 Definition and Examples of Subject-Auxiliary Inversion

 Subject-auxiliary inversion involves placing the subject after a finite auxiliary verb, rather than before it as is the case in typical declarative sentences.
-The auxiliary verbs which may participate in such inversion are described at English auxiliaries.
-Note that forms of the verb be are included regardless of whether or not they function as auxiliaries in the sense of governing another verb form.

 Mary has watched the movie.